falcosecurity/falco-website/content/en/docs/setup/container.md

 This section describes how to run the Falco userspace process in a container using one of the released [container images](/docs/download#images).

-By default, Falco is preconfigured to consume events from the Linux Kernel.
+By default, Falco is pre-configured to consume events from the Linux Kernel.
 For this default installation scenario, Falco can be run in two ways:

 - [Fully Privileged](#docker-privileged)
 - [Least Privileged (Recommended)](#docker-least-privileged)